Noxiousy/NIST-SURF-2022/benchmark/README.md

 ## TL;DR - Results

 The `contains` query averaged a runtime of *1.35 seconds per one million queries*.
 The `findClosestPoint` query averaged a runtime of *1.95 seconds per one million*.
-Randomization (or lack thereof) on each query point had no effect on either query.
+Randomization (or lack thereof) on each query point had no effect on either runtime.

 # API